named-data/ndn-cxx/docs/INSTALL.rst

 Optional
 ~~~~~~~~

-To build tutorials, manpages, and API documentation the following additional dependencies
+To build tutorials, man pages, and API documentation the following additional dependencies
 need to be installed:

 -  doxygen